jedymatt/Laravel-README-Template/README.md

 cp .env.example .env
 ```

-Note: If you are using laravel sail, replace `.env.example` to `.env.sail` instead.

 Then, configure the .env file according to your use case.

 Install the dependencies and then compile the assets